dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 ## Querying owned types

 When querying the owner the owned types will be included by default.
 It is not necessary to use the `Include` method, even if the owned types are stored in a separate table.
-Based on the model described before, the following query will pull Order, OrderDetails and the two owned StreeAddresses for all pending orders:
+Based on the model described before, the following query will pull Order, OrderDetails and the two owned StreeAddresses for all pending orders from the database:

 ``` csharp
 var orders = context.Orders.Where(o => o.Status == OrderStatus.Pending);